 The oil and gas industry ranks top on the list of industries with the highest gender imbalance.
 However, certain women are working hard to close the gap and maybe, create balance in the industry.
-In a recent interview with the Amazons Watch Magazine, Ms. Wadei Powell who is the CEO of Srimex Oil and Gas Company talk about her experiences and how she has been able to create a niche for herself in a male dominated sector.
+In a recent interview with the Amazons Watch Magazine, Ms Wadei Powell who is the CEO of Srimex Oil and Gas Company talk about her experiences and how she has been able to create a niche for herself in a male-dominated sector.
 Excerpts;

 Please share with our readers your background and some of your growing up experiences.

-I was born in the West African nation of Liberia where I attended the St. Teresa’s Convent School in Monrovia and earned a Diploma 1989.
+I was born in the West African nation of Liberia where I attended the St. Teresa’s Convent School in Monrovia and earned a Diploma in 1989.
 I grew up modestly but with everything I needed.
-My mother was a single-parent who sacrificed everything to make sure me and my siblings (one brother, one sister, one cousin) had the best life.
+My mother was a single-parent who sacrificed everything to make sure I and my siblings (one brother, one sister, one cousin) had the best life.
 Growing up in Liberia were some of the best times of my life.
 Due to the civil crisis that erupted in Liberia in 1989, I moved to the United States of America where I continued my education, earning a B.A. degree in English from the University of Maryland, College Park.
 In my senior year of college, there was a job posting for an Editor with the Security Industry Association (SIA), which was an organization working to develop standards for the security sector.
-Prior to this, I had no knowledges of what “Standards” were but I was a very good writer and so my school counsellor encouraged me to apply.
+Prior to this, I had no knowledge of what “Standards” were but I was a very good writer and so my school counsellor encouraged me to apply.
 I am forever indebted to her for that because it helped shape my future professional path.
-At SIA I was fortunate to have a direct supervisor and mentor, Ms. L. Virginia Williams, who encouraged and nurtured me professionally.
+At SIA I was fortunate to have a direct supervisor and mentor, Ms L. Virginia Williams, who encouraged and nurtured me professionally.
 She was a petite woman, in stature, with a “quiet but strong presence”.
-Although, the professional world of “Standards” at that time was very male dominated, I would watch my mentor command a room of mostly men with a combination of her wealth of subject knowledge and quiet confidence.
+Although the professional world of “Standards” at that time was very male-dominated, I would watch my mentor command a room of mostly men with a combination of her wealth of subject knowledge and quiet confidence.
 I knew then and there that if I would be successful in a professional world largely dominated by men, I would need to develop that same confidence.
 I worked hard on learning the industry and honing my skills.
 Doing this would prove to become some of my greatest assets because, as it turned out, my career path has seen me mostly as the only female among male counterparts.
-It was also during this time that I found my passion for systems and processes and decided to pursue and earned a M.Sc. degree in Information & Telecommunications Systems Management, with an emphasis in Organizational Development, from Capitol College in Laurel, MD.
+It was also during this time that I found my passion for systems and processes and decided to pursue and earned an M.Sc. degree in Information & Telecommunications Systems Management, with an emphasis in Organizational Development, from Capitol College in Laurel, MD.

 While in the United States, I worked with several industry associations and Fortune 500 Companies, the last being Mellon Financial, where I served as a Business Process Manager working in the areas of Financial, Operational, Organizational and Functional process development and management.